Aquatic-Drone-Testbed/next_best_cell/README.md

 - `debug_mode`: if `true`, returns utility breakdown alongside the best cell
 - `max_runtime_ms`: target computation time per update (e.g., 100 ms for 10 Hz operation)

 The algorithm uses efficient NumPy operations for grid processing and BFS (or optimized labeling) for clustering.
-On typical student-grade hardware, it should comfortably run under the specified time budget.
+However, especially on cheaper hardware, it is highly suggested that the max runtime be manually tuned.

 ## Usage